c-cube/ocaml-containers/README.md

 different or vice versa.

 Every time you use a polymorphic comparison where you're using a data type where structural comparison != semantic comparison, it's a bug.
-And ever time you use polymorphic comparison where the type of data being compared may vary (e.g. it's an int now, but it may be a map later), you're planting a bug for the future.
+And every time you use polymorphic comparison where the type of data being compared may vary (e.g. it's an int now, but it may be a map later), you're planting a bug for the future.